1 Verify persisted output locations for VECTOR-Code artifacts TCS-001

 Expected outcome

-Parent links: SRS-011 Classify cryptographic algorithm components in a CBOM by quantum risk
+Parent links: SRS-011 Classify cryptographic algorithms in a CBOM by quantum risk

-Child links: TRP-011 Test report for quantum-vulnerable algorithm classification
+Child links: TRP-011 Test report for algorithm classification

 Attribute Value